Atom-c/escape-velocity/Js-project/README.md

   The game was fully developed in just a few short days with Vanilla JavaScript, HTML5 Canvas, and CSS3 only.
 No external libraries were used.

 ### Event Listeners for Input
   When keys are depressed they set an index in an otherwise-empty `keys` array to the true boolean.
-When the key is no longer being pressed, the state of that key is changed to false.
+When the key is no longer being pressed, the state of that key is changed to false and a separate function is called.
 This allows for smooth controlling of the avatar.

   ```js
   window.addEventListener("keydown", function (e) {